Jhsmit/ipymolstar-demo/README.md

 ➡️ **https://jhsmit.github.io/ipymolstar-demo**

-NOTE: somethings some functionality does not work in JupyterLite.
+NOTE: sometimes some functionality does not work in JupyterLite.
 Coloring by residue number typically does not (but works in local jupyter lab / VS code)

 ## Requirements